 Chest Pain Center

-St. Luke's Hospital-Allentown Campus and St. Luke’s University Hospital-Bethlehem Campus were the first hospitals in the Lehigh Valley to become Chest Pain Centers.
-St. Luke's Hospital - Quakertown Campus and St. Luke's Hospital - Miners Campus are also recognized as Chest Pain Centers.
+St. Luke's Hospital-Allentown Campus and St. Luke’s University Hospital-Bethlehem Campus were the first hospitals in the Lehigh Valley to become accredited Chest Pain Centers.
+St. Luke's Hospital - Quakertown Campus and St. Luke's Hospital - Miners Campus also are recognized as Chest Pain Centers.

-The Chest Pain Centers provide fast, state-of-the-art treatment to prevent heart attacks.
+The accredited Chest Pain Centers provide fast, state-of-the-art treatment to prevent heart attacks.
 A highly skilled team with advanced knowledge in the management of heart attacks provides rapid therapy to all our chest pain patients.
-Being treated at a chest pain center can make the difference between life and death.
+Being treated at an accredited chest pain center can make the difference between life and death.

 Warning signs include: